 The Pinellas Trail Loop is a 75-mile trail network that provides Pinellas County residents and visitors with a continuous multi-use pathway for recreation, fitness, and connectivity to many county amenities.
 When complete, the Loop will stretch from Tarpon Springs to St. Petersburg, with connections to Palm Harbor, Dunedin, Clearwater, Safety Harbor, Largo, Seminole, South Pasadena and Gulfport.
 There are also regional connections to Hillsborough and Pasco County trail networks and the western end of the Florida Coast-to-Coast Connector Trail, a 250-mile multi-use trail that will cross Florida.

-The South Gap of the Pinellas Trail is in the study phase and will extend from 126th Avenue N. in Pinellas Park to Haines Bayshore Road in Largo (see map at right).
+The South Gap of the Pinellas Trail will extend from 126th Avenue N. in Pinellas Park to Haines Bayshore Road in Largo (see map at right).
 It will be constructed in two phases, the first with one segment and the second with three.
+Both sections are in design.
 One small section of the South Gap has already been completed: a stretch of trail along Ulmerton Road between 58th Street N. to 56th Court N., including an underpass under Ulmerton Road.

 The project will generally consist of a paved 12-foot-wide surface.
 It will be designed and constructed to meet all federal and state Americans with Disabilities Act (ADA) and safety standards.